dullint/se_adaptive/docs/getting-started/quickstart.md

 When satisfied with an example:

-1. Click "📚 Add to Examples" to save it
+1. Click "📚 Add to Examples" to save it (it will be saved in the `dev` version)
 2. View your saved examples in the Visualization page

 ## Next Steps